 Leadership needs to encourage e-Commerce teams to create better shopping experiences.
-They need to encourage teams to learn new skills, and give them the autonomy to make decisions that remove customer pain points.
+They need to encourage teams to learn new skills, and give them the autonomy to make decisions which fix customer pain points.

-Whoever leads needs to make clear who’s accountable for which decisions.
-This is particularly important for solving customer problems and testing out new ways to improve the customer experience.
+Whoever leads has to make clear who’s accountable for which decisions.
+This is particularly important for solving customer problems and testing new ways to improve the customer experience.

 Test and learn

 E-Commerce technology lets you put ideas and concepts in front of customers quickly and cheaply.
-The leadership team needs to make clear that this test and learn approach is the way they want the business to work.
+The leadership team needs to make clear this test and learn approach is how they want the business to work day-to-day.

 It can be quite a cultural shift to make decisions based on immediate customer feedback rather than internal preferences and politics.